Everlasting Kingdom: Unraveling the Bible’s Secrets

 Some people believe that there will be no more death in the age to come, not understanding that that only applies to those who have been “born again”!
 Consider the “Ezekiel Temple” of Ezekiel 40-48, certainly during the millennium.
 Particularly notice:

 Ezekiel 44:25 They must not defile themselves by going near a dead person.
-However, for a father or mother, or a for son or daughter, or for a brother or unmarried sister they can defile themselves.
+However, for a father or mother, son or daughter, brother or unmarried sister they can defile themselves.

 After seven days these priests will resume their duties in the Temple.